iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Played Volleyball in high school at Zonal & Taluk level

-High achiever, internally motivated personality.
-I am avid reader because according to me better decisions, analysis can be made with more data/information.
-I value the statement that everything in this world has cause and effect.
+• High achiever, analytical & internally motivated personality.
+• I am avid reader because according to me better decisions, analysis can be made with more data/information.
+• I value the statement that everything in this world has cause and effect and the cause and effect can be found.
+I don't value luck where events happen somehow without reasons